-At the Law Offices of Alan M. Laskin we take all kinds of premises cases.
+At the Law Offices of Laskin Balma we take all kinds of premises cases.
 There are slip and falls in grocery stores, trip and falls on city sidewalks, and even a case against a school with a dangerous field.
 But there is another type of case that we are focusing on today.

 It is not common, but we have come across a few cases where a client was injured in the home or apartment that they rent.
 We are finding that defense attorneys will argue that there is no liability because the dangerous condition was known to the tenant and they chose to continue to live there.
 This is a faulty argument and we will explain why.